 Pollen, food, and other allergens can also bring on hot spots if a dog is allergic to something.
 Sometimes special diets with essential fatty acids and a novel protein source such as salmon, lamb or venison might be prescribed to help heal the skin.
 Blood and skin tests can be performed to help identify what the dog is allergic to and special allergy injections or prescription diets is often given.

-Check your dog daily for itchy spots and use flea control suggested by your veterinarian year round to help prevent hot spots caused by flea allergies.
+Check your dog daily for itchy spots and use a reputable dog flea treatment regularly to help prevent hot spots caused by flea allergies.
 Daily grooming and brushing can keep mats from developing.
 If your dog is itching excessively, take him to the veterinarian to handle the itching before the infection can develop.